Of Time and Stamps

 Time Beacons

-Roko technology, built on Substrate, adds a new task for validators: producing time beacons.
-By configuring this specific pallet, it is possible to force all validators to emit time beacons and apply penalties to out‑of‑sync actors.
-It is also possible to configure a subset of validators to provide the time beacons to the network as a bootstrapping phase until greater adoption of the required hardware, or simply to rely on in‑house (but auditable) validators with time capabilities to support your network.
+This design, built on Substrate, added a new task for validators: producing time beacons.
+By configuring this specific pallet, it was possible to force all validators to emit time beacons and apply penalties to out‑of‑sync actors.
+It was also possible to configure a subset of validators to provide the time beacons to the network as a bootstrapping phase until greater adoption of the required hardware, or simply to rely on in‑house (but auditable) validators with time capabilities to support your network.

 What the validators then start producing looks like this: